Why brain health matters

 Haskap berries are backed by science

-A 2019 study published in the European Journal of Nutrition looked at the impact of consuming haskap berries on mood, cognition, and blood pressure in a group of adults aged 62 – 81. [ii]
+A 2019 clinical study at Reading University published in the European Journal of Nutrition looked at the impact of consuming haskap berries on mood, cognition, and blood pressure in a group of adults aged 62 – 81. [ii]

 The study compared 3 doses of haskap berry extract, each with a different level of anthocyanin, against a placebo.
 One of the doses had 100 mg of anthocyanins, while the other doses were 200 mg and 400 mg.